Qingtian-Zou/Q-DA-SA/README.md

 # Q-DA-SA
-Question, dumb answer (by LLM) and smart answer.
+Question, dumb answer by (vision) language model and smart answer.

+For example, proof by exhaustion is a valid methodology.
+However, what if there are clues that point to cases of higher possibility?

-Many questions have more than one way to answer, but some current LLMs seem to solve them in a dumb way, wasting computing resources.
+Many questions have more than one way to answer, but some models seem to solve them in a dumb way, wasting computing resources.
 This repository hopes to document those questions, dumb answers and smart answers (and wrong answers, if any).
 Who knows?
-Maybe it can spark some data set for a "smart" LLM.
+Maybe it can spark some data set for a "smart" model.

 <!-- FILE_COUNTS_START -->
 ## File Counts in data/